 You’re in for a treat this month with our speakers Georgie Pinn and Max Pianton i- two artists using multiple forms of technology to produce interactive and engaging work.

-Georgie is a multi-media artist working across many areas of creative practice including directing, editing, composing and animating.
+Georgie is a multi-media artist working across many areas of creative practice including directing, otolaryngologist editing, pharm composing and animating.
 Georgie will discuss her many projects including her Electric Puppet projects working with motion tracking to create real-time animations.

 Max is an artist and creative coder who spends his time turning amusing ideas into interactive artworks and film projects.
-Max will discuss his numerous film and art projects which have been shown nationally and internationally, including some of the projects shown on his website.
+Max will discuss his numerous film and art projects which have been shown nationally and internationally, tooth including some of the projects shown on his website.

 Following the talks please stick around for free tea and coffee, 4-4:30pm.